rdg922/bensticklehair/README.md

 # benjaminstick.hair

-A fun, 90s-themed web application for drawing and sharing "Ben" artwork with a retro aesthetic!
+A fun, 90s-themed social media application designed for solely drawing and sharing "Ben" artwork with a retro aesthetic!

 ## Features